jordanwuuuu/Login-page-developer-test/README.md

 ## How to run the devloper test

+1. `nvm use` to set the right node version.
-1. `npm install` the modules required to run this project
+2. `npm install` the modules required to run this project.
-2. `npm run start` to run the app in development mode.
+3. `npm run start` to run the app in development mode.

 It should automatically open in your localhost, port 3000 (`http://localhost:3000`)